 The next evil is “murder” (phonos), which represents persons who are willing to kill in order to steal from others.
 This person is willing to take the life of someone else, who prevents them from having what they want.
 A mother would be willing to kill her own baby in the womb just to keep her job and make more money.
 This is followed by the sin of “strife” (eris), which means ‘contention, quarreling, arguing, bickering.’
 Such a person will fight anyone to achieve what they want.
 This embattled spirit is followed by “deceit” (dolos), which means ‘trickery.’
 These individuals are willing to lie to whoever so that they can acquire what they want.
 The last sin in this second section is “malice” (kakoetheia), which speaks of the malignant hatred that is foaming up inside of them.

 Section Three: Sinful Practices

 Next, Paul writes they are “disobedient to parents.”
-This sin of rebellion was so serious in the Old Testament that it required the death penalty.
-They utterly have no regard for authority, and this begins in the home.
-Submission to authority must be learned in the home, but here it does not.
-When respectful obedience by children to their parents is gone, a society is set on a course of anarchy that knows no limits.
-Where there is no regard for one’s parents, this moral breakdown leads to no regard for the civil or criminal law.
-There is no respect for police officers or any institutional authority in the classroom or the workplace.
+This sin of child rebellion was so serious in the Old Testament that it required the death penalty.
+They have no regard for authority, and this lawlessness begins in the home.
+Submission to authority must be learned at home, but here it does not.
+When obedience by children to their parents is gone, a society is set on a course of anarchy that knows no limits.
+Where there is no regard for one’s parents, this moral breakdown leads to disregard for the civil or criminal law.
+There is no respect for any institutional authority in the classroom, the workplace, and government.
 They become like lawless gang members with no compliance for any authority.
 Here every man is doing what is right in his own eyes (Judges 21:25) and is willing to kill others to get their own way.